Seayok/Best-Effort-Planning-SAT/README.md

                         Time limit (int) for solver in seconds (default: 3600).
   --mem_limit MEM_LIMIT
-                        Memory limit (int) for solver in MB (default: 4096) --strong              Search for strong solutions (instead of default strong cyclic solutions) - (default: False) --start START         Size of the policy to start trying (default: 1) --inc INC             Increments in controller size per step.
-By default the planner looks for a solution of size *2*, if it does not find one it looks for a solution of size *3*, and so on.
-If inc is set to *i*, the planner looks for a solution of size *2*, if it does not find one it looks for a solution of size *2+i*, and so on (default: 1) --gen-info            Show info about SAT formula generation (default: False) --show-policy         Show final policy, if found (default: False) --draw-policy         Draw final policy (controller), if found (default: False) --name-tmp NAME_TMP   Name for temporary folder; generally erased at the end.
+                        Memory limit (int) for solver in MB (default: 4096) --strong              Search for strong solutions (instead of default weak solutions) - (default: False) --start START         Size of the policy to start trying (default: 0) --gen-info            Show info about SAT formula generation (default: False) --show-policy         Show final policy, if found (default: False) --name-tmp NAME_TMP   Name for temporary folder; generally erased at the end.
   --tmp                 Do not clean temporary files created (default: False)
 ```